smcolash/retroblinken/README.md

 A very limited instruction set is currently available.
 The instructions are based on the Intel 8080 processor.

-- 00 null operation
+- 00: null operation
-- 31 set stack pointer
+- 31: set stack pointer
-- C3 unconditional jump
+- C3: unconditional jump
-- C9 return from call
+- C9: return from call
-- CD call subroutine
+- CD: call subroutine

 All other instruction codes are ignored and are essentially implicit null operations.